viktoriyaMoiseeva/advent-of-web/README.md

 3. Apply the animation using animation-timeline.
 - DX Improvement: Removes the need for complex JavaScript scroll listeners, making animations smoother and more declarative.

-### Day 2: CSS - Scroll-Driven Animations 2
-- Task: Animate the Card’s Size And Background While Scrolling.
-- Steps:
-1. Create a card that scales from 0.8 to 1.2 and changes its background color as it scrolls into view
-2. Use the view() function to define the animation based on the element’s visibility in the viewport.
-- DX Improvement: Simplifies scroll-driven animations without relying on JavaScript, improving performance and maintainability.

-### Day 3: CSS - Container Queries
+### Day 2: CSS - Container Queries
 - Task: Create a Responsive Product Card.
 - Steps:
-1. Design a card layout that adjusts from vertical to horizontal at 500px container width.
+1. Design a card layout that adjusts from vertical to horizontal at 500px container width (more than 500px - horizontal view).
 2. Use @container to conditionally apply styles.
 - DX Improvement: Allows truly modular components that adapt to their containers without relying on global breakpoints.

-### Day 6: CSS - :has() Pseudo-Class
+### Day 3: CSS - :has() Pseudo-Class
 - Task: Enable Submit Button Conditionally.
 - Steps:
 1. Style a submit button to remain disabled unless all form fields are valid.
 2. Use :has(:invalid) to dynamically toggle styles.
 - DX Improvement: Reduces reliance on JavaScript for interactive form behavior, improving maintainability.

+### Day 4: CSS - Scroll-Driven Animations 2
+- Task: Animate the Card’s Size And Background While Scrolling.
+- Steps:
+1. Create a card that scales from 0.6 to 1 and changes its background color as it scrolls into view
+2. Use the view() function to define the animation based on the element’s visibility in the viewport.
+- DX Improvement: Simplifies scroll-driven animations without relying on JavaScript, improving performance and maintainability.

 ### Day 8: CSS - @property for Custom Properties
 - Task: Animate a Button’s Background on Hover.